Accessed by two separate tracks leading off the main road, Klong Hin Beach is the second of the beaches which line Koh Kood’s south west coast.

 It’s a charming horseshoe bay, with clear blue waters and a nice sweep of sand, though the sea does retreat a long way into the distance at low tide.

-Turning in off the main road at the turning signed for Klong Hin Beach Resort and Cham’s House, you take the left fork which eventually brings you out at the northern end of the beach.
+Turning in off the main road at the turning signed for Klong Hin Beach Resort and Cham’s House, you take the left fork.
+Follow the concrete lane through the forest and once it becomes more of a trail through the coconut trees, take the left path rather than going straight on.
+Eventually, you’ll arrive at the entrance to Hideout and carry on further, you reach Klong Hin Beach Resort at the northern end of the beach itself.

-To reach these two resorts by vehicle, you need to ignore the turning to Klong Hin Beach Resort as described above and instead continue on down the main road for another couple of kilometres, passing restaurants Koh Kood Bistro and Kuba Lounge along the way.
+To reach A La Kood by vehicle, you need to ignore the initial turning as described above and instead continue on down the main road for another couple of kilometres, passing restaurants Koh Kood Bistro and Kuba Lounge along the way.

 Return to Koh Kood Beaches